baraamallah/HARMUN_TRACKER/README.md

     *   Verify that your `NEXT_PUBLIC_FIREBASE_...` **environment variables** are correctly set up in your hosting provider's settings (e.g., Vercel, Netlify).
 These must match your Firebase project configuration.
 *   **Login Problems**:
     *   Ensure the **Email/Password Sign-in Provider** is enabled in your Firebase project's Authentication settings.
     *   Verify that the user accounts (especially the `OWNER_UID` account) exist in Firebase Authentication.
+If granting 'admin' roles, ensure those users also exist in Firebase Auth.

 This guide should help you get started, understand the application's structure, and prepare for a more secure deployment!